"If you correct your mind, the rest of your life will fall into place."

 Be Mindful of Technology

-Yet, technology in itself is neutral.
+However, technology itself is neutral.
 It reflects and amplifies whatever consciousness engages with it.
-When approached mindfully, the same tools that often mirror egoic patterns can be used for deeper awareness and presence.
+When used mindfully, the same tools that often fuel egoic patterns can support deeper awareness and presence.

-Instead of letting our attention be fragmented by endless notifications, we can use moments of stillness to reconnect with the deeper reality beyond thought—the spacious awareness that is our true nature.
+It’s important to set clear boundaries with technology.
+Intentional use creates space for real-life presence and awareness.
+Instead of letting notifications fragment our attention, we can reclaim moments of stillness to reconnect with the deeper reality beyond thought—the awareness that is our true nature.

-In this way, technology becomes a tool not for distraction, but for cultivating mindfulness.
-By balancing our use of devices with moments of presence, we align more with our inner being, reducing the noise of the ego and allowing the simplicity of the present moment to shine through.
+When balanced with presence, technology becomes a tool for cultivating mindfulness, not distraction.
+By aligning our use of devices with inner stillness, we quiet the ego’s noise and allow the simplicity of the present moment to emerge.

 "The tycoons of social media have to stop pretending that they’re friendly nerd gods building a better world and admit they’re just tobacco farmers in T-shirts selling an addictive product to children.
 Because, let’s face it, checking your “likes” is the new smoking."